Aakash Repeater Courses

 Answer:

-Malaria - It transmits from one person to another by means of female Anopheles mosquito.
+Malaria - It is transmitted from one person to another using the female Anopheles mosquito.
 When this mosquito bites a diseased person, along with blood, it takes the parasite along with blood, and when biting a healthy person, the parasite transfers to the healthy person.

 C) Ascariasis